 While our horses live continuously at high altitude (9.200ft./2.800m) they are adjusted to these conditions but it can still be stressful to them when traveling to higher altitudes.

-Honestly, I sometimes get a bit sad when a rider expects a fast pace ride at such high altitudes.
-They lack common horse sense or just don’t realise what it takes for a horse to get on top of the world, and with a rider's weight on his back.
+Honestly, I sometimes get a bit sad when some riders expect a fast pace ride at such incredible high altitudes.
+They lack common horse sense and don’t realise what it takes for a horse to get on top of the world, and with a rider's weight on his back.

 We are always very proud of our horses after each ride, as they always perform incredibly well high in the mountains.
-They show so much stamina and ‘heart’, again and again.
+They show so much stamina and, as they say in Peru, ‘mucho corazon’.
 Our horses would outperform any horse coming from sea level, any time.

 Eddy van Brunschot